Sunsets, sun, and relaxing by some crystal clear water with a drink in hand.

 More than just desserts, this adorable shop sells gifts and books too!

-Take an Aerial Tour to End Your Florida Keys Day Trip
+Take a Helicopter Tour to End Your Florida Keys Day Trip

-Everything on this list can be made with one difference – viewing it from the sky.
+Everything on this list can be made with one difference – viewing it from the sky in a helicopter.
 These islands have so much to offer.
 So much so that it’s impossible to see it all in one day.
-However, with the help of a fun and easy aerial tour, you’ll be able to see it all without moving much.
+However, with the help of a fun and easy helicopter tour, you’ll be able to see it all without moving much.

-Imagine witnessing the crystal-clear water, the white sand beaches, and the lush gardens that make up Florida’s Keys all with the help of a view from above.
-Ultimate HeliTours offers awe-inspiring and incomparable sights moreso than anything else you’ll do in the keys.
+Imagine experiencing the crystal-clear water, the white sand beaches, and the lush gardens that make up Florida’s Keys all with the help of a view from above.
+Ultimate HeliTours offers awe-inspiring and incomparable sights more so than anything else you’ll do in the keys.

 You can even experience the whole thing with a more romantic flair and book an aerial tour during sunset.
 Florida sunsets are truly one of a kind, and you won’t want to miss out on a special moment with your loved one.